Why APIs Are the Future of Fintech Innovation [2026]

 Security

-Security features like tokenization reduce the likelihood that cybercriminals can access customers’ credit card details.
-Multi-factor authentication, on the other hand, confirms customers’ identities.
-These are two of the most popular uses for fintech APIs.
+Security features like tokenization reduce cybercriminal access to customer credit card details.
+Multi-factor authentication confirms customer identities.
+These are popular fintech API uses.

-Pay.com’s payment API is embedded with 3D Secure 2.0 (3DS2), which requires customers to enter additional information via their banking application to validate a transaction.
-If a transaction is flagged as potentially fraudulent, a shopper will be required to provide biometric or other information before it can be processed.
+Pay.com's payment API includes embedded 3D Secure 2.0 (3DS2), requiring customers to enter additional information via banking apps to validate transactions.
+Potentially fraudulent transactions require biometric or additional information for processing.

 Click here to sign up with Pay.com now!